lunar-rf/.github/README.md

-[Lunar Journal](https://journal.lunar.sh/) - Technical journal for engineers, hobbyists and makers hosted by [@lunar-rf](https://github.com/lunar-rf).
+[Lunar Journal](https://journal.lunar.sh/) - Technical journal for engineers, hobbyists and makers hosted by [@lunar-rf](https://github.com/lunar-rf) labs.

 For more info visit the journal's [about](https://journal.lunar.sh/about/) page.